copy/v86/docs/api.md

 #### `keyboard_send_scancodes(Array.<number> codes)`
 Send a sequence of scan codes to the emulated PS2 controller.
 A list of codes can be found at http://stanislavs.org/helppc/make_codes.html.
-Do nothing if there is not keyboard controller.
+Do nothing if there is no keyboard controller.

 **Parameters:**